Welcome to YOGADEVON

 Wheels of Ananda CIC:

-The founder of the Wheels of Anand CIC; a grassroots non-profitorganisation to bring inclusive, accessible and free mindful wellbeing to marginalised groups in our community who are facing challenging life circumstances that impact upon physical and mental health.
-We currently facilitate mindful wellbeing trauma-informed programmes for survivors of sexual abuse and domestic abuse, also supporting patients and carers living with the impact of cancer and terminal illness at the Fern Centre, NDDH, and North Devon Hospice, and a very popular, fun group for 60+s who are isolated in the Ilfracombe area in partnership with One Ilfracombe.
+The founder of the Wheels of Anand CIC; a grassroots non-profit organisation to bring inclusive, accessible and mindful wellbeing to marginalised groups in our community who are facing challenging life circumstances that impact upon physical and mental health.
+We currently facilitate free mindful wellbeing trauma-informed programmes for women survivors of sexual and domestic abuse, also supporting patients and families living with the impact of cancer and life-limiting illness at the Fern Centre, NDDH, and North Devon Hospice, and running fun, popular mindful movement for life groups for 60+s living in Ilfracombe and Barnstaple and surrounding areas.
 You can find out more at: www.facebook.com/wheelsofananda

 Published Books: The Mindful Mother